Grevillea fistulosa: Taxonomy

 Grevillea fistulosa was first formally described in 1974 by Alex George in the journal Nuytsia from specimens collected on Middle Mount Barren in the Fitzgerald River National Park by Charles Gardner and William Blackall in 1925.
 The specific epithet (fistulosa) means "hollow like a pipe", referring to the leaves.

 Distribution and habitat

 Barrens grevillea grows in dense scrub in rocky gullies on hills in the Fitzgerald River National Park.

 Conservation status

-This grevillea is listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions.
+This grevillea is listed as Least Concern on the IUCN Red List of Threatened Species and "not threatened" by the Department of Biodiversity, Conservation and Attractions.
+Although it has a small, restricted range, its population is typically stable and it is not facing any major threats, either currently or in the near future.
+Its range is mostly within a protected area, therefore additional protection and conservation measures are not currently required.